 Welcome to my blog, The Food Allergy Foodie!
 With all of the food blogs out there, I’m glad you stopped by for a visit.
-My name is Megan and I live in Dallas with my fiancé, Brad, and my 12 lb, incredibly cute terrier/poodle mix, Lulu, and his 120 lb, gentle giant chocolate lab, Boomer.
+My name is Megan and I live in Dallas with my husband, Brad, and my 12 lb, incredibly cute terrier/poodle mix, Lulu, and his 120 lb, gentle giant chocolate lab, Boomer.

 Why did I start this blog, you ask?
 Because it’s hard to live a delicious life when your body can’t handle gluten, dairy, or eggs.
 It can be really overwhelming and I want to help those that are in a similar situation.
-I’ve been living this lifestyle for almost 10 years and I want to share all of the things I learned about inflammation, my favorite recipes, and products that I use that actually taste good.
+I’ve been living this lifestyle for over 10 years and I want to share all of the things I learned about inflammation, my favorite recipes, and products that I use that actually taste good.

 I love food and I love to cook.
 It’s probably because I’m of Italian descent and food is a major part of our culture.
 Before the internet, I subscribed to a variety of food magazines – Bon Apetite was one of my favorites and Rachael Ray was a go-to for easy and delicious meals.
 I used to joke that I was president of “Team Food” before I learned I had so many food sensitivities.

 Growing up, I always seemed to have stomach issues but never really understood why.
 It wasn’t bad enough for my mom to take me to the doctor, but there were certain foods I knew would make my stomach upset – like doughnuts, pancakes, and certain dairy products.
 My mom started buying lactose-free milk when I was in middle school, and it seemed to help but not 100%.